serverpod/serverpod_docs/docs/05-concepts/10-authentication/04-providers/06-custom-providers.md

 ### Remove auth token

-When the default token validation is used, signing out a user on all devices is made simple with the `signOutUser` method in the `UserAuthentication` class.
+Signing out a user on all devices is made simple with the `signOutUser` method in the `UserAuthentication` class.
 The method removes all auth tokens associated with the user.

 ```dart
 class AuthenticatedEndpoint extends Endpoint {